The Braque Francais sometimes referred to as a French Pointer, is a Pyrenean class of dog.

 It’s important to note that since their breed first came about, these dogs have been bred and trained specifically for hunting.

 They aren’t meant to be domesticated or kept indoors as a household dog.
-While they do make a great companion, their primary goal in life is to hunt and chase after while game.
+While they do make a great companion, their primary goal in life is to hunt and chase after wild game.

 They are happiest when they are on the hunt and are at home in the open fields and woods.
 These aren’t the type of dog that would ever be happy in a city environment.